SAP-samples/teched2022-IN261/exercises/ex6/README.md

 # Exercise 6 - Play Around with Advanced Event Mesh (optional)

 In this exercise, you will decide yourself what you would like to check on.
-Find below a number proposals of what you could do with Advanced Event Mesh
+Find below a number proposals of what you could do with Advanced Event Mesh.

 ## Exercise 6.1 Explore Insights